 The Japanese next forced the Australian nurses and a civilian woman to walk together into the sea.
 The women were struck from behind with machine gun fire and fell, one by one.
 Of this group, only Nurse Vivian Bullwinkel survived; the bullet had passed through her body, missing vital organs.
 Stunned, she lay in the shallow water, waves washing over her, pretending to be dead until the Japanese soldiers had left.

-Right – the uniform worn by Vivian Bullwinkel on Radji beach showing the wound she received in her left upper arm.
+Right – the uniform worn by Vivian Bullwinkel on Radji beach.

 Below, Sisters Ellen Keats (left) and Elizabeth Pyman, 10th Australian General Hospital, before the beginning of the war.
 Pyman reached safety in Australia on the Empire Star and Keats who was evacuated on the Vyner Brooke the next day was killed in the Bangka Island massacre.